Personal Retirement Savings Account: Employers' obligations

 Employers are not compulsorily obliged to make contributions to an employee's PRSA.

+Property purchase through a PRSA

+Only non-standard PRSAs can be used to buy property although the rules around lending against the property are restrictive.
+Loans are usually limited to a maximum of 50% Loan-to-value.
+The advantages include that the rental income is earned tax free and there is no capital gains tax paid on any gain on the sale of the property.

 Taxation

 There are certain Revenue limits that apply to the maximum contribution that can be made in any one tax year.
 These are dependent on the age of the contributor and their earnings (defined as net relevant earnings) as set out in the table below.

 The maximum annual income limit for calculating tax relief is €115,000 however any excess above the limit may be available for relief in future years subject to the relevant limits not being surpassed.